carbon-language/carbon-lang/llvm/docs/CMake.rst

 **LLVM_BUILD_TOOLS**:BOOL
   Build LLVM tools.
 Defaults to ON.
 Targets for building each tool are generated in any case.
-You can build an tool separately by invoking its target.
-For example, you can build *llvm-as* with a makefile-based system executing *make llvm-as* on the root of your build directory.
+You can build a tool separately by invoking its target.
+For example, you can build *llvm-as* with a Makefile-based system by executing *make llvm-as* at the root of your build directory.

 **LLVM_INCLUDE_TOOLS**:BOOL
   Generate build targets for the LLVM tools.
 Defaults to ON.
-You can use that option for disabling the generation of build targets for the LLVM tools.
+You can use this option to disable the generation of build targets for the LLVM tools.

 **LLVM_BUILD_EXAMPLES**:BOOL
   Build LLVM examples.
 Defaults to OFF.
 Targets for building each example are